 – have good health and safety awareness.

-If you are interested in becoming an Adopt a Path volunteer or would like more information then contact the Activity Project Officer on email@example.com.
+If you are interested in becoming an Adopt a Path volunteer or would like more information please contact OATS’ Activity Project Officer at firstname.lastname@example.org.